k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ### Overview

-The following article describes plugins that create relations in the Catalog schema, based on the data source analysis.
+The following article describes plugins that create relations in the Catalog schema, based on the column names comparison in the data source.

 * [Metadata Logical Reference](05_relations_creation.md#metadata-logical-reference) - identify possible foreign key references between datasets by matching field names and create the *refersTo* relations.